cromerc/tuf-manager/README.md

 - polkit
 - polkit-gobject
 - gmodule-export
+- libnotify
+- libappindicator3

 ## Other requirements

-This software will only work if using the [faustus](https://github.com/hackbnw/faustus) driver module.
+This software will only work if using the [hackbnw/faustus](https://github.com/hackbnw/faustus) driver module.
+To get notifications on fan mode changes the fork of faustus at [rublag/faustus](https://github.com/rublag/faustus) should be used instead since it supports polling.

 ## Build options